Safety on Social Media: Unlocking Secure Travel Posts

 Every Reason Why You Should Have a Home Alarm The expense of having a home security system installed can be well worth it because not having one could cost you and your family a lot more than just money.
 Even if you feel that your home is not at risk of being robbed, anything can happen at any time.
 Those that have experienced home intrusions, whether they have been home or not, never expected it to happen.
 Even when not present at the time of the intrusion, their sense of safety is forever compromised.
 So if you don’t have an alarm system or you need to upgrade your existing system, now is a good time.
 Below, we explain the top 10 reasons why.
 1. Protect Your Family and Home from Intruders An intruder can come into your home at any time.
 They may think that no one is home only to find that someone is.
 This can be a very frightening experience.
 Imagine walking downstairs for a middle of the night drink of water to find a stranger in your kitchen.
 Unfortunately, people have been hurt by intruders in these cases and it is a very frightening experience.
 A home that doesn’t have a security system is 2.7 times more likely to be targeted by thieves.
 The simple presence of an alarm system can be a deterrent.
 Even if a burglar breaks in anyway, the alarm system gives the occupants enough time to get to a safe location.
 Most of the time, the sounding of the alarm runs the burglar off before they can do any additional damage or cause anyone inside the home any harm.
 2. Protection from Fire and Carbon Monoxide Fires can happen at any time and so can the release of carbon monoxide if you have anything in your home that uses gas as a fuel source.
 Home alarm systems have built-in smoke detectors and carbon monoxide detectors that warn the family if there is danger.
 But not only does your home alarm system serve as an early warning system of fire, but the fire department can be notified as well so that they can arrive at the home as soon as possible.
 This is the primary difference between your typical smoke detector and the smoke detector built into the alarm system – a typical smoke detector can’t signal authorities of a problem.
 As for carbon monoxide, it is possible for the problem to build over time and it is toxic to humans.
 This odorless and invisible gas can’t hide from a good carbon monoxide detector.
 When you are made aware that this poisonous gas is being released in your home, you can find the source and put a stop to it before the problem becomes deadly.
 3. Give You and Your Family Peace of Mind With a home security system in place, you have peace of mind that you, your family, and your home will be safe.
 You know that your family can be protected while inside the home, that you will be properly warned if there is a fire in the home, and that you will be aware if carbon monoxide is being released.
 Your home is supposed to be a safe place, so it is important to ensure it is exactly that.
 4. Your Valuables Are Protected This goes hand-in-hand with the home being protected from intruders.
 However, it goes much deeper than that.
 Having a home security system means not having to track down valuables.
 Unfortunately, many thieves will take electronics and other valuables and sell them to individuals or pawn shops.
 These stolen possessions can be very difficult to get back even with the help of law enforcement.
 5. External Monitoring External monitoring means that you have someone else watching your home 24/7.
 If you have to go out of town on vacation or business, you don’t have to worry about your house not being watched.
 The monitoring service keeps track of what is happening and will ensure emergency services are dispatched to the home if there is a problem.
 You will also be notified.
 6. Save Money on Homeowner’s Insurance Insurance companies love it when a home has a security system.
 Because the security system reduces the chances of property damage or theft, you get a discount.
 This discount offsets some of the cost of the home alarm system.
 7. Fast Medical Assistance If you need medical assistance immediately, the alarm system has a button on it that you can push so that emergency services are notified.
 This can be much faster than having to make a call, especially when unable to dial or stay on the phone with 911.
 While this function is ideal for anyone, it is especially beneficial to the elderly or anyone with disabilities or illnesses.
 8. Increase Home Value A home with a home security system is going to be worth more than it would be without one.
 It is also beneficial to have as many people are coming in and out of the home during the selling process.
 You never know when one of them may be walking through the house simply to case it.
 If they see the alarm system, they are most likely to take it off of their target list.
 9. There are Options There are different options that you can add to a home security system.
 Those options include outside cameras that allow you to see what is happening outside, remote monitoring so you can see what is going on at home when you aren’t there, and even power management by being able to control thermostats and lights when you’re away.
 If you forget to lock the door before you leave, you can do it from wherever you are.
 10. Ease of Use A home security system is also easy to use, giving you a simple way to keep your home safer.
 It is amazing how this one system can make a significant difference in how safe you feel

 Keep Your Kids Safe All Year Believe it or not, school buses are the safest way for children to get to and from school.
 Each year, the bus drivers are required to give school bus safety drills for knowing how to get on or off the bus and the proper behavior during the bus ride.
 This is an important security measure because what makes the bus unsafe is when your child(ren) or other children on the bus are not following the safety rules for getting on and off the bus or how they are supposed to behave during the ride.
 As kids get ready to wait for the bus they get excited because their friends that might not be in their class at school are on the bus.
 Upon the bus arriving to the house, there are many school bus safety tips that the children should know.
 It is very important to follow the rules to avoid any traffic-related accidents with the school bus or injuries that might happen while on the bus.
-Practice Makes Perfect Your children, at a young age, might not understand that bus safety rules are a little different than the rules in the family car.
-By practicing the school bus rules in your own car, you as a parent are encouraging your children to become more aware of what they have to look forward to when school starts in the fall.
-Waiting for the School Bus Safety Tips Many children will wait for the bus to come in their own driveways.
-Some will have an assigned bus stop or meeting place to get on the bus.
-Regardless of where children get on the bus, the same safety tips apply.
-When waiting for the bus outside your house or at the bus stop, children should not be standing close to the road.
-Once you see the bus coming, children should not rush towards the bus, but wait for it to come to a complete stop.
-Once the bus is completely stopped and the doors open, the children should enter the bus using the handrail located on the left side of the doors.
-If there is more then one child getting on the bus at a time, make sure to not push or shove while getting on How Children Should Behave On the Bus Children on the bus should be respectful of the safety rules that are given because they are there to protect the children.
-No parent wants to get a call saying that their child was injured on the bus or when getting off the bus.
-If a child is hurt on the bus, the injury should be report as soon as possible to the bus driver.
-Once the children are on the bus, they should find a seat as fast as possible.
-When looking for a seat on the bus, a child should look for a seat that either is empty or has one other person sitting it in.
-As a safety precaution, two people sitting in a seat is good.
-Three people sitting in the same seat is the maximum number allowed.
-If there are more then three in the seat, then that could become dangerous.
-If your child is sitting in a seat and their friend is sitting a few seats away, your child should not be screaming or talking loud.
-Instead they should talk the same way to their friends on the bus that they would talk in their classroom.
-To avoid people getting hurt on the bus, your children should not be hanging out in the aisle or have their backpacks in the aisle.
-There will be times that your children will have to bring either musical instruments or sports equipment on the bus.
-If that ever happens, they should find an empty seat for the large items and themselves.
-When your child has either reached school or their house, they should remain seated in the seat until the bus comes to a complete stop.
-Once the bus is completely stopped, the children can carefully and quickly gather their items and make their way to the front of the bus in a single file line.
-When they reach the stairs of the bus, they should use the handrail located to the right side of them.
-The reason for that is because you never know if the stairs are slippery or if they are wet from the weather.
-Outside The School Bus Safety Tips Once your child has gathered their items carefully, quickly, and made it off the bus at their assigned bus stop, there are a few things that you should never do.
-These school bus safety tips are instructed to keep all the children safe.
-First, if your child has noticed once they are off the bus that they forgot something, they should never turn around and walk back to the bus to go get it.
-The child should go straight to a parent at their house.
-If it is something that the child needs for homework, the parent can call the bus garage and they can go and get it.
-Otherwise, the item can wait until the next school day.
-The bus drivers do a walk through of the bus to clean it for the next day.
-If your child is one of the many children that have to cross the street in front of the bus, the bus driver will instruct your child how far out from the bus they should stand.
-Many time,s a bus driver will tell your child to walk up to their mailbox and other times if the mailbox is not available, the child should stand ten steps from the front of the bus.
-Once your child is standing in the stop where they will cross from, they need to look both ways (left, right and then left again) and make eye contact with the bus driver who will have a special hand signal for crossing.
-If the bus driver takes a
+Bus Safety: Practice Makes Perfect Young children might not understand bus rules.
+These rules differ from family car rules.
+However, you can help!
+Practice school bus rules in your car.
+This helps your kids learn what to expect for school.
+Waiting for the School Bus: Safety Tips Many kids wait for the bus in their driveway.
+Some go to a bus stop.
+No matter where they wait, the same safety tips apply.
+When waiting, children should not stand near the road.
+When you see the bus coming, they should not rush.
+Instead, they must wait for it to stop fully.
+Once the bus stops and doors open, children should get on.
+They must use the handrail on the left.
+If more than one child gets on, don’t push or shove.
+How Children Should Behave on the Bus Children on the bus must respect safety rules.
+These rules keep them safe.
+No parent wants a call about an injury.
+If a child gets hurt, they should tell the bus driver right away.
+Once on the bus, children should find a seat fast.
+They should look for an empty seat or one with just one person.
+For safety, two people per seat is good.
+Three is the most allowed.
+More than three can be dangerous.
+If your child sits in a seat and a friend is nearby, they should not yell.
+Instead, they should talk quietly, like in a classroom.
+To avoid injuries, children should not stand in the aisle.
+Their backpacks should not be in the aisle either.
+Sometimes, kids bring instruments or sports gear.
+If this happens, they should find an empty seat for both themselves and their large items.
+When your child reaches school or home, they must stay seated until the bus stops completely.
+Once it stops, children can carefully and quickly grab their things.
+They should then walk to the front in a single line.
+At the bus stairs, they should use the handrail on their right.
+You never know if stairs are slippery or wet.
+Outside the School Bus: Safety Tips After your child gets off the bus safely at their stop, never do a few things.
+These tips keep all children safe.
+First, if your child forgets something on the bus, they must never turn around.
+They should not walk back to the bus.
+The child should go straight to a parent at home.
+If it’s homework, the parent can call the bus garage.
+They can get the item.
+Otherwise, it can wait until the next school day.
+Bus drivers walk through the bus to clean it.
+If your child must cross the street in front of the bus, the driver will tell them how far to stand.
+Often, a driver will say to walk to the mailbox.
+Other times, if no mailbox is there, the child should stand ten steps from the front of the bus.
+Once your child stands at the crossing spot, they need to look both ways (left, right, then left again).
+They must make eye contact with the bus driver.
+The driver will give a special hand signal to cross.
+If the driver waits a bit longer to let you cross, don’t cross on your own.
+The driver might see a car you don’t.
+Or, something inside the bus might distract the driver.
+No matter your age, or if the driver doesn’t know you need to cross, never cross behind the bus.
+That is completely unsafe for everyone.
+In Conclusion Knowing your bus rules makes riding any bus easier.
+Following inside and outside bus rules can stop many injuries.
+It also helps drivers get kids home safely.
+Be smart on the bus, and don’t play around.